L–Single-Spin–Single-Mode Dynamics

 Integrability Clarification

 The Rabi model is integrable in Braak's sense: the spectrum can be determined by transcendental equations involving confluent Heun functions.
-This is not Liouville integrability (which requires independent constants of motion for degrees of freedom).
+This is not Liouville integrability (which requires N independent constants of motion for N degrees of freedom).
 The discrete parity symmetry suffices for exact solvability but does not simplify dynamics to independent one-dimensional motions.

 PART II — DYNAMICS FROM SIMPLICITY